Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, and Asians account for growing shares of the economy and population in the electoral swing state of North Carolina.
-Immigrants (the foreign-born) make up 7.3% of the state’s population, while more than 1 in 10 North Carolinians are Latino or Asian.
-Moreover, Latinos and Asians wield $22.9 billion in consumer purchasing power.
+Immigrants (the foreign-born) make up 7.6% of the state’s population, while more than one in 10 North Carolinians are Latino or Asian.
+Moreover, Latinos and Asians wield $25.7 billion in consumer purchasing power.
 At last count, businesses owned by Latinos and Asians had sales and receipts of $10.1 billion and employed more than 63,000 people.
-At a time when the economy is still recovering, North Carolina can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+As the economy continues to grow, North Carolina can ill-afford to alienate such a critical component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of North Carolina’s population.

-- 3.6% (or 176,461) of registered voters in North Carolina were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 5.6% (or 299,149) of all registered voters in North Carolina were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 More than 1 in 10 North Carolinians are Latino or Asian.

 - The Latino share of North Carolina’s population grew from 1.2% in 1990 , to 4.7% in 2000 , to 8.8% (or 867,205 people) in 2013 .
 The Asian share of the population grew from 0.8% in 1990 , to 1.4% in 2000 , to 2.4% (or 238,502 people) in 2013 , according to the U.S. Census Bureau.

 - Latinos comprised 2.1% (or 95,000) of North Carolina voters in the 2012 elections, and Asians 0.7% (or 34,000), according to the U.S. Census Bureau .